Monday - Friday 9:00 - 4:00

 Tuckerton Borough Water and Sewer Rules and Regulations Booklet-Download

 Water & Sewer payments must be received in this office on or before the 10th to avoid interest, however, if the 10th falls on a weekend or legal holiday, it is extended to the next business day.
+Please allow at least five (5) days for mail service if your mailing from out of town.
+Payments are posted as of the date received, not the date postmarked.

-Quarter Due Date Last Day to Pay
+Last Date to Pay

-1st August 1, 2023 August 14, 2023
+August 1, 2023

-2nd November 1, 2023 November 13, 2023
+November 1, 2023

-3rd February 1, 2024 February 12, 2024
+February 1, 2024

-4th May 1, 2024 May 10, 2024
+May 1, 2024

 You can make your payment Online, CLICK HERE to start the payment process.